fonbnk/docs/api-v2.md

 3. Call [Get user KYC state](#get-user-kyc-state) to determine if KYC is required for the intended amounts and currency types.
     - If KYC is required, call [Submit user KYC](#submit-user-kyc) and wait until status is approved.
+  - See [KYC requirements](#kyc-requirements) for a detailed checklist of the decision flow.
 4. Call [Get quote](#get-quote) with the deposit/payout configuration and one side’s amount (deposit.amount or payout.amount, not both).
     - Use deposit.fieldsToCreateOrder and payout.fieldsToCreateOrder to collect all required fields from the user.